xcp-ng/xcp-ng-org/docs/cli_reference.md

 sr-probe-ext type=type [host-uuid=host_uuid] [device-config:=config] [sm-config:-sm_config]
 ```

 Perform a storage probe.
-The device-config parameters can be specified by for example device-config:devs=/dev/sdb1.
-Unlike sr-probe, this command returns results in the same human-readable format for every SR type.
+The device-config parameters can be specified by for example `device-config:devs=/dev/sdb1`.
+Unlike `sr-probe`, this command returns results in the same human-readable format for every SR type.

 #### `sr-scan`